RClaudiuM/js-heroes-nest-workshop/instructions.md

 We will update the [src/users/users.controller.ts](src/users/users.controller.ts) file to add these decorators to the endpoints.

-For example for the create endpoint we will add the following decorators
+For example for the find all endpoint we will add the following decorators

 ```typescript
 @Get()